onebeyond/react-form-builder/README.md

 |  **registerConfig**       |    |  json     |
 | required  | Define if the phone input is required  |  boolean  | false

-Reminder: The isoCode prop that can be sent in the ReactFormBuilder component will define the default country displayed in the phone field.
+Reminder: The isoCode prop that can also be sent in the ReactFormBuilder component will define the default country displayed in the phone field.

 Basic phone